unikraft/summer-of-code-2021/content/en/docs/sessions/05-contributing-to-unikraft/index.md

 ## Practical Work

-Moving to a more hands on experience, let's port a new library!
+Moving to a more hands-on experience, let's port a new library!
 Let's suppose that we need kd tree support and that we found a `C` library, [`kdtree`](http://nuclear.mutantstargoat.com/sw/kdtree/), that does what we need.
 After downloading and inspecting this library, we can see that it also has a set of examples, which can be used by us to test if we ported this library properly.